Wayneoween/dnd5e_story_hotdq/_posts/2019-11-13-Ches_15th_through_26th.md

 poor man was still stuck, just a bit more shaken. {% include glossary_link.html title="Thoredim" %} decided to dig, while Kaiya started putting flowers around him.
 When one arm was freed, {% include glossary_link.html title="Posmet" %}
 gave him a stick and one Ration, so he could do the rest, in exchangewe learned his name *Carlon Amufel*.
-Fynn, {% include glossary_link.html title="Shan" %} and Kaiya dug him out after all, and he confessed that he actually followed the last caravan because of some "suspicious people" in it.
+Fynn, {% include glossary_link.html title="Shan" %} and {% include glossary_link.html title="Kaiya" %} dug him out after all, and he confessed that he actually followed the last caravan because of some "suspicious people" in it.
 He is one of the harpers, tasked to follow them.
 Unfortunately, they caught him in Westbridge and buried him - a harpers symbol tattooed on his arm confirms this story.

-In the eveing, Kaiya talked to Carlon a bit more and found out that there is one dragon mask for each type of chromatic dragon.
+In the eveing, {% include glossary_link.html title="Kaiya" %} talked to Carlon a bit more and found out that there is one dragon mask for each type of chromatic dragon.
 Carlon followed the supposed cultists since *Flint Rock*, which was a town the cultists raided.
-He now plans to meet up with his fellows in waterdeep.
-Kaiya briefly inquired deeper into the {% include glossary_link.html title="Harpers" %}, then quickly lost interest when hearing about their principle about "being fair to everyone".
+He now plans to meet up with his fellows in waterdeep. {% include glossary_link.html title="Kaiya" %} briefly inquired deeper into the {% include glossary_link.html title="Harpers" %}, then quickly lost interest when hearing about their principle about "being fair to everyone".